Close Alert Banner

 • Keep the limb in a comfortable position.

-• Make sure that there is nothing pressing on the frozen limb.
+• Make sure that there is nothing pressing on the frozen limb .

 • Make sure the limb doesn’t get too hot or too cold.
-Your child or teen won’t have the same sense of feeling in the area, so may not feel heat, cold or other things the same way.
+Your child won’t have the same sense of feeling in the area, so may not feel heat, cold or other things the same way.

 Caring for the injection site

-• Keep the dressing over the catheter clean and dry.
+Keep the dressing over the catheter clean and dry.
 It is normal to have a small amount of clear or pink-colored drainage under the dressing.
-Leakage is not a concern as long as pain control is good.
+Leakage is not a concern if pain control is good.
+Do not change the dressing as the catheter is not stitched in place and could come out if you remove the dressing.
+If you need to, reinforce the dressing with a large Tegaderm.

 Follow your surgeon’s activity restrictions.